mhostetter/sdr/README.md

   <a href="https://codecov.io/gh/mhostetter/sdr"><img src="https://codecov.io/gh/mhostetter/sdr/branch/master/graph/badge.svg?token=3FJML79ZUK"></a>
 </div>

 A Python package for software-defined radio.

+The `sdr` library is a Python 3 package for software-defined radio (SDR).

+The goal of `sdr` is to provide tools to design, build, and analyze digital communications systems in Python.
+The library relies on and is designed to be interoperable with NumPy, SciPy, and Matplotlib.
+Performance is also very important.
+So, where possible, Numba is used to accelerate computationally intensive functions.

+Additionally, the library aims to replicate relevant functionality from Matlab's Communications and `DSP Toolboxes.

+We are progressively adding functionality to the library.
+If there is something you'd like to see included in `sdr`, please open an issue on GitHub.

 > Enjoying the library?
 Give us a :star: on [GitHub](https://github.com/mhostetter/sdr)!